gethomepage/homepage/docs/widgets/authoring/proxies.md

 ---
 title: Proxies Guide
-description: How to use and create Homepage widget proxies.
+description: Learn about proxy handlers in Homepage, and how to securely fetch data from an API.
 ---

 Homepage includes a set of built-in proxy handlers that can be used to fetch data from an API.
 We will go over how to use these proxy handlers and briefly cover how to create your own.